ASHOKABHAT69/Prerana-Engineering-Coding-QfromInterview/BGLR-Onsite-technical.md

 4)Which is your best project and how much did you spent on them!??
 5)Our team will get back to you
-I did a Handshake 🤝 ENDZZ HERE..
+I initiated a Handshake 🤝 ENDs HERE..

 APTITUDE ROUND
 1) solved 6/10 questions and didn't mark remaing 4 as i didn't knew and in oncampus they grilled me for guessing questions with wrong answers so lefft it blank.